Last Updated on Samuel Franklinby

 The final SPECIAL in the Fallout universe although one of the most important given it boosts critical chance that offers a good source of additional damage in combat.
 Luck also modifies all skills with every two points invested (increases on odd numbers).

-Most players will want a healthy amount of Luck when playing Fallout 3 given you’ll boost your critical chance across weapons.
+Most players will want a healthy amount of Luck when playing Fallout 3 given you’ll boost your critical chance across weapons that is a great source of damage.
 Players can also access some critical boosting perks, V.A.T.S. enhancements and perks to boost your ability to acquire loot with luck investment.

 Notable perks with luck requirements (base game and DLC) include: